OfficeDev/open-xml-docs/docs/how-to-get-all-the-text-in-a-slide-in-a-presentation.md

 --------------------------------------------------------------------------------
 ## How the Sample Code Works
-The sample code consists of three overloads of the <span class="keyword">GetAllTextInSlide</span> method.
+The sample code consists of three overloads of the **GetAllTextInSlide** method.
 In the following segment, the first overloaded method opens the source presentation that contains the slide with text to get, and passes the presentation to the second overloaded method, which gets the slide part.
 This method returns